 Outside condensation is formed when the outside surface of the glass drops below the outdoor dew point temperature.
 Homeowners that have invested in brand new double glazing may find that their windows are prone to outside condensation.
 This is because the units are made with low emissivity glass, which has enhanced thermal insulation properties.
 As a result, the outer pane of glass does not get warmed by heat escaping from the inside of the Fife property, meaning the glass remains cooler compared to less energy efficient windows.

-The way you can prevent condensation is simple.
-Increasing the ventilation in these areas will help control condensation for at least 20 minutes a day can change the air within your home, reducing the moisture content.
-Don’t leave your windows open at night in the cold weather, instead choosing to shut windows and doors up and close the vents.
-This gives the internal part of your double glazing a chance to heat up and reduces the change of moisture in the air hitting a cold surface and turning into condensation.
+Preventing condensation is simple.
+Increasing ventilation in these areas will help control condensation.
+For at least 20 minutes a day, it can also change the air within your home, thereby reducing the moisture content.
+Don’t leave your windows open at night in cold weather; instead, shut your windows and doors and close the vents.
+This allows the internal part of your double glazing to warm up, reducing the likelihood of moisture in the air hitting a cold surface and forming condensation.

-The use of central heating in cold weather can also have an effect, and in cold weather, it is useful to put your central heating on at regular intervals.
+The use of central heating in cold weather can also have an impact, and in such conditions, it is beneficial to turn on your central heating at regular intervals.
 This will help to combat the internal condensation of your double glazing.
 Investing in new double glazing products means you will not be left carrying out regular high maintenance tasks.

-Our new double glazing products will require a clean throughout the year, using warm soapy water to the frame, glass cleaner to the glass.
+Our new double glazing products will require a clean throughout the year, using warm soapy water on the frame, and glass cleaner on the glass.
 We recommend oiling all moving locking parts and hinges twice a year.

 Want to Improve Your Home?